theobald-software/helpcenter.theobald-software.github.io/includes/components/table/supported-sap-objects.md

 ### Supported SAP Objects

 - Transparent tables
 - Views
-- ABAP CDS Views (without parameters)
+- ABAP CDS Views - CDS Views with parameters require ABAP 7.40 SP08 and do not support table joins
 - HANA CDS Views
-- Pool tables (joining not possible)
+- Pool tables - table joins are not supported
-- Cluster tables (joining not possible)
+- Cluster tables - table joins are not supported